Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The Women’s Big Bash League, or WBBL, is the premier women’s Twenty20 competition in the world, boasting some of the best players from all over the world.
+The Women’s Big Bash League, or WBBL, is the premier women’s Twenty20 competition in the world, boasting some of the best players from all over the globe.

-Broadcast on Network Ten, it is one of the first women’s leagues in the history of Australian sport to enjoy widespread, continuous exposure on free-to-air television.
+Broadcast on Channel Seven and Fox Cricket, it is one of the first women’s leagues in the history of Australian sport to enjoy widespread, continuous exposure on free-to-air television.
 A full guide to where WBBL games will be broadcast can be found on our WBBL fixtures page.

 The WBBL is contested between the same eight franchises which comprise the men’s Big Bash League: the Adelaide Strikers, Brisbane Heat, Hobart Hurricanes, Melbourne Renegades, Melbourne Stars, Perth Scorchers, Sydney Sixers and Sydney Thunder.